X

 • 5th Grade

-Fifth grade takes local day trips that are connected to their curriculum.
-This year, fifth grade plans to visit the Colonial Pennsylvania Plantation in Ridley Creek State Park.
-They will learn what life was like on a colonial farm as they participate in hearth cooking, blacksmithing, spinning wool and colonial chores.
+Fifth graders take local day trips that are connected to their curriculum.
+For example, last year, the fifth grade visited the Colonial Pennsylvania Plantation in Ridley Creek State Park.
+They learned about life on a colonial farm by participating in hearth cooking, blacksmithing, spinning wool, and colonial chores.

-The following day they will visit the Museum of the American Revolution and visit nearby historical landmarks in Philadelphia.
+The following day, they visited the Museum of the American Revolution and visited nearby historical landmarks in Philadelphia.

-On day three, they will visit Lenape village to learn about traditional hunting skills, pottery making, fire making, and traditional foods and cooking methods.
+On day three, they visited Lenape village and learned about traditional hunting skills, pottery making, fire making, and traditional foods and cooking methods.

-The week concludes with a trip to the Franklin Institute in Philadelphia.
-Students will have the opportunity to experience all the interactive exhibits in small groups and visit the planetarium.
+They concluded the week with a trip to the Franklin Institute in Philadelphia.
+Students had the opportunity to experience all the interactive exhibits in small groups and visit the planetarium.

 • 6th Grade